 Being a church organist and the producer of the service videos, I appreciate a little relaxation before a trip.

-I have a few options with the train, and I like all of them overall.
+I have a few options with the train, and I like them overall.

 What did I choose?